Xilang station: Transfer methods

-At present, the transfer between the three lines is carried out through the transfer building built by Line 10 and the transfer concourse on the first underground floor, and the transfer between Line 1 and Line 10 is carried out through the escalator connecting the ground transfer mezzanine of the transfer building to the Line 10 concourse on the second underground floor.
-As for the two lines transferring with the Guangfo line, they use the transfer concourse on the first underground floor, which connects to the south side of the Guangfo line concourse, and there are also escalators connecting the Line 1 and Line 10 concourses.
-In addition, passengers can also transfer between the three lines through a dedicated elevator connecting all four floors.
+At present, the transfer between the four lines is carried out through the transfer building built by Line 10 and the transfer concourse on the first floor, and the transfer between Line 1 and Lines 10 and 22 is carried out through the escalator connecting the ground transfer mezzanine of the transfer building to the Line 10 concourse on the second underground floor.
+As for the three lines transferring with the Guangfo line, they use the transfer concourse on the first floor, which connects to the south side of the Guangfo line concourse, and there are also escalators connecting the Line 1 and Line 10 concourses.
+In addition, passengers can also transfer between the four lines through a dedicated elevator connecting all four floors.